AmpereBEEP/RadioFurnitureFixed/README.md

-# Radio Furniture
+# Radio Furniture FIXED
-Adds a buyable radio to Lethal Company that can play thousands of real radio stations.
+Adds a buyable radio to Lethal Company that can play thousands of random real radio stations!

-The radio is found in the store and purchased for 100 credits.
+The radio is found in the store and purchased for 80 credits.

 **⚠️ WARNING:** This mod uses a [live, community-driven database of radio stations](https://www.radio-browser.info/).
 I am not responsible for the entries, nor the content found on the radio stations themselves.